bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 {:#hyperion}
 Sergi Delgado [released][news314 hyperion] Hyperion, a network simulator that tracks how data propagates through a simulated Bitcoin network.
-The work is initially motivated by a desire to compare Bitcoin’s current method for relaying transaction announcements with the proposed [Erlay][topic erlay] method.
+The work is initially motivated by a desire to compare Bitcoin's current method for relaying transaction announcements with the proposed [Erlay][topic erlay] method.